 International applicants must have completed an academic program equivalent to a U.S. bachelor’s degree prior to enrolling.
 Students may apply during the final year of such a degree program, but must furnish proof of graduation before the end of the first semester of enrollment.

 All international applicants must demonstrate proficiency by submitting official test scores from one of the approved English language proficiency tests.
 Unofficial score reports may be uploaded as the admissions office has the ability to verify scores.

 The following tests are accepted:

 Indian applicants must also upload a copy of their proof of degree as a PDF.

 All international applicants must document their ability to meet all educational and personal expenses for the entire period of intended study before this university can issue an I-20 or IAP-66.

 No certificate of eligibility will be issued without satisfactory financial documentation.
-Financial documentation is required for visa issuance only, documentation may be submitted after you receive an admissions decision, but we recommend that you submit it with your application to avoid potential delays in the issuance of your I-20.
+Financial documentation is required for I-20 and visa issuance.
+This documentation is not required for admissions consideration and may be submitted after you receive an admissions decision, but we recommend that you submit it with your application to avoid potential delays in the issuance of your I-20.